 The exhibition complex in the Portello district was redesigned after the fair moved to Roh.
 The Milanese architect Mario Bellini built the structure in 1997.
 In 2012 he designed the renovation of his own building.
 The new roof made of metal panels, which covers the building like a fabric, is spectacular.
 The congress center is now opening up to the new "City Life" center, with its glass skyscrapers.

-The MUDEC was built in 2015 in the old factory of Ansaldo.
-David Chipperfield, who has already built many museums, placed the museum in the courtyard of the factory.
-Rectangular metal cubes surround the curved, glazed center of the museum.
+The Museo delle Culture MUDEC was created in 2015 in the old Ansaldo factory.
+The british architect David Chipperfield placed the new structure in the courtyard of the factory.
+Right-angled metal cubes surround the curved, glass center of the museum.
 In addition to the exhibition rooms, there is also an auditorium for 300 spectators.

 The extension building of the Bocconi University was built in 2008.
 The 16 structures are built on a right-angled grid, which is based on the Via Guglielmo Röntgen.
 At the intersection of Röntgen / Viale Bligny, the dense development is interrupted and leaves a small space open where the main entrance is located.
 The Irish architects of Grafton built a closed façade of gray natural stone, which creates a distinctive shadow play by means of forward and backward movements of the facade.
 Inside the building you will find many light-flooded courtyards.

-The Prada Foundation turned an old liquor factory, built in 1910, into an art district by Rem Koolhaas.
+The Prada Foundation had an old spirits factory from 1910 converted by Rem Koolhaas OMA into an art district.
 Koolhaas integrated 3 new buildings (podium, cinema and tower) into the existing factory.
-The new buildings of glass and concrete are located in the courtyard of the complex.
-The golden tower of the distillery stands out from the mixture of old and new buildings.
+The new buildings made of glass and concrete are located in the inner courtyard of the facility.
+The golden tower of the distillery stands out from the interesting mix of old and new structures.

 The Chinese real estate company "Vanke" has set up its own pavilion by Stararchitekt Daniel Libeskind.
 Libeskind has designed a scaly, extravagant building using the themes of Shitang (food hall), landscape and the chinese dragon.
 The Vanke Pavilion was one of the architectural highlights of the Expo in Milan.